When there is air in the brake fluid, your braking will not function more efficiently. Normal brake fluid should be incompressible to function well.

 - Tighten the screws again before you can release the brake pedals.
 This way, you stop atmospheric air from entering inside the brake fluid again.

-- Repeat the procedure as many times as possible until you cannot see any air bubble or impurities in the brake fluid.
+- Repeat the procedure as many times as possible until you cannot see any air bubbles or impurities in the brake fluid.

-Once you’ve removed all impurities and air bubbles, you can proceed to add new brake fluid on the master cylinder.
+Once you’ve removed all impurities and air bubbles, you can proceed to add new brake fluid to the master cylinder.
 Confirm that the brake fluid reaches the marked level.